SamsungSLAV/muxpi/sw/MuxPi-addons/IR_addon/README.rst

 Arduino.
 Check its documentation for details.
 NanoPi's OS communicates with this addon through serial (UART) connection available usually at /dev/ttyUSB0.
-If another USB<->serial converter is connected to MuxPi then MIR addon might be available at different device.
+If another USB<->serial converter is connected to MuxPi then IR addon might be available at different device.

 In muxpi/sw/MuxPi-addons/MIR_addon/NanoPi/demo folder you can find